tiarebalbi/flutter_iexcloud_api/README.md

 ## Copyright & License

-This open source project implemented by https://tiarebalbi , and the license is MIT.
+This open source project implemented by [Tiarê Balbi Bonamini](https://tiarebalbi.com) , and the license is MIT.
 [Data provided by IEX Cloud](https://iexcloud.io)

 ## Features and bugs